 Progress: I started giving to Baltimore Collegiate to support my buddy Ders’s work.

-Progress: Paid off all my credit card debt in April 2017.
+Progress: I paid off all my credit card debt in April 2017 and my Upstart loan in August 2017.

 Reach 10,000 page views per month on Burke Does.
 Speaks for itself!